HomeBlog Home

 "Once a seller accepts my offer, what happens next?"
 This is a common question from buyers after they go under contract on a home in Raleigh.

 After a buyer's offer is accepted, you'll want to visit the home numerous times before closing day.
-This includes meeting there with your Real Estate Agent, Inspectors, Contractors, Appraisers, and more.
+This includes meeting with your Real Estate Agent, Inspectors, Contractors, and Appraisers.
 You'll also want to schedule a final walk-through, which your Realtor will set up.

-Here are ten next steps to take after you go under contract on a home
+Take these next steps after going under contract on a home

 1. Call your Real Estate Team